sanyaade-teachings/documentation/rstwiki-data/quickstarter/overview.rst

 **`Custom Application`** is optimized for extending a mobile application only.

-**`XApp-Connect-Drivers`** are optimized to extend all layers, "Quick-XApp-Studio", "XApp-Studio" and "XApp-Mobile" for a new custom data source.
+**`Custom-XApp-Types`** are optimized to extend all layers, "Quick-XApp-Studio", "XApp-Studio" and "XApp-Mobile" for a new custom data source.

 Writing a Plugin
 ================